sarangrumah/jelajah-warisan-nusantara/MUSEUM_COUNT_MISMATCH_FIX.md

 2. `src/pages/Museum.tsx` - Simplified filtering logic and enhanced debug logging
 3. `src/pages/Heritage.tsx` - Updated to use heritageService instead of museumService
 4. `src/pages/HeritageDetail.tsx` - Updated to use heritageService instead of museumService
+5. `src/components/IndonesiaMap.tsx` - Updated to fetch both museums and heritage sites using new service methods

 ## Testing
 To verify the fix: